This guide is for the Seq-to-Seq (sequence) synteny user interface.

 for one species.

-entry, use "ctrl-click".
-You can sort the columns by clicking on the column name,
+The columns can be sorted by clicking on the column name,

 and rearrange them by dragging the header boxes.

-Brings up a SyMAP 2-track view for each selected entry, so the hits
+Brings up a SyMAP 2-track view for each selected entry, so the hit

 can be seen in their full chromosomal context.
-The hits are initially padded to each side
+The hit is initially padded to each side

 by the margin amount indicated (default 50kb), but you can easily zoom further out in the 2-track views.

-Saves the selected hits using the selected set of columns to a CSV format suitable for import into Excel.
+Saves the selected hits (or entire table) using the selected set of columns to a CSV format suitable for import into Excel.

-Sequences from the selected hits are written to a Fasta file.
+Save as Fasta: Sequences from the selected hits (or entire table) are written to a Fasta file.
 Both sides of each hit

 are written, using the start/end coordinates shown in the table.